MACHBASE/kafka_example/README.md

 ```

 #### CREATE TAGDATA TABLE
-Using machsql, run the `CREATE TABLE` query writter in `query/create.sql`.
+Using machsql, run the `CREATE TABLE` query written in `query/create.sql`.

 At repository directory,
 ```bash